alecjacobson/geometry-processing-libigl-implementations/README.md

-# `.h` suggestions for libigl-style implementations for Geometry Processing final projects
+# Geometry Processing – libigl-style implementation final project

+This final project is to implement a chosen paper in the style of a [libigl](https://libigl.github.io/).
+Your core functionality should be encapsulated in a small number of `.h`/`.cpp` pairs.
+To present your implementation you will prepare an demo and description in the style of the [libigl tutorial](ihttps://libigl.github.io/tutorial/).
+This has two parts: a `main.cpp` interactive visualization or demo of the method and a markdown text+images entry `entry.md`+jpg files.
+Finally, create a 1min video demoing and describing your work.
+This is open ended and intended for you to show your peers what you've done.
+We will watch all videos in class together on the last day.

+Here's a checklist for submission.

+- `.h/.cpp` file pairs for core implementation
+- `main.cpp` for tutorial demo
+- `entry.md`+.jpg images for tutorial entry
+- YouTube url to public/unlisted 1min video

+## `.h` suggestions

-These are _suggestions_ and representative of how to structure your implementations.
+Each folder in this repo contains `.h` header files that are _suggestions_ and representative of how to structure your implementations.
 You _may_ modify them, but keep within the general libigl-style guidelines of simple matrix types as inputs and outputs.

-Remember, you must also prepare a libigl tutorial style `main.cpp` (typically a demo with an interactive visualization of the results) and a markdown tutorial text+images.
+## Whitelist/blacklist

+You must implement the core functionality of the paper yourself; you will be marked based on code you wrote.
+With this in mind, your welcome to use any functions in Eigen and libigl that help you achieve this.
+Document and disclaim any code you submit that you did not write yourself.
+As with any assignment, know and follow the university's academic integrity policies.